Tax Penalties & Interest: IRS Tax Penalty Details For Many Situations

 IRS Failure to File Penalty: Penalties for Not Filing a Tax Return

-The IRS considers not filing worst than not paying your taxes, for this reason, they have a much steeper civil penalty for unfiled tax returns.
+The IRS considers not filing worse than not paying your taxes, for this reason, they have a much steeper civil penalty for unfiled tax returns.
 The penalty for a late filing is 5% per month on the total amount of taxes due to the IRS.
 This penalty can reach a maximum of 25% of the total amount of taxes owed and could be more than that if you add in the additional interest that will also be charged.
+However, the IRS cannot assess thie penalty until you file your taxes and the agency knows how much you owe.

 Tax Fraud Penalties for IRS or Federal Taxes